 What is periodontal disease?

-Long-standing gingivitis can turn into periodontal disease.
-There are a number of types of periodontal disease and they all affect the tissues supporting the teeth.
-As the disease gets worse the bone anchoring the teeth in the jaw is lost, making the teeth loose.
-If this is not treated, the teeth may eventually fall out.
-In fact, more teeth are lost through periodontal disease than through tooth decay.
+Gingivitis after long period of time can turn into periodontal disease.
+There are various types of periodontal disease, all of which affect the tissues supporting the teeth.
+As the disease gets worse the bone securing the teeth in the jaw is lost, making the teeth loose.
+If this is left untreated, the teeth may eventually fall out.
+In fact, teeth are lost more through periodontal disease than through tooth decay.

 Am I likely to suffer from gum disease?

-Most people suffer from some form of gum disease, and it is the major cause of tooth loss in adults.
-However, the disease develops very slowly in most people, and it can be slowed down to a rate that should allow you to keep most of your teeth for life.
-This is only possible if you have regular dental and hygiene appointments and you adhere to a full oral health regime at home as instructed by your hygienist.
+Most people go through some form of gum disease, which is the major cause of tooth loss in adults.
+Still the disease develops very slowly in most people, plus it can be slowed down to a rate that may allow you to keep most of your teeth for life.
+This is only achievable if you have regular dental and hygiene appointments and you stick to a full oral health regime at home as instructed by your hygienist.

 What is the cause of gum disease?

-All gum disease is caused by plaque.
-Plaque is a film of bacteria which forms on the surface of the teeth and gums every day.
-Many of the bacteria in plaque are completely harmless, but there are some that have been shown to be the main cause of gum disease.
-To prevent and treat gum disease, you need to make sure you remove all the plaque from your teeth every day.
+Plaque is the cause of all gum disease.
+Plaque is a film of bacteria which grows on the surface of the teeth and gums every day.
+Many of the bacteria in plaque are completely harmless although there are some that have been shown to be the main cause of gum disease.
+So you need to make sure you remove all the plaque from your teeth every day, to prevent and treat gum disease.
 This is done by brushing and flossing.